Who We Are

 She also designed and ran the first VJ-driven newsroom in the UK.
 Later she participated in the development of the first hyperlocal TV and online news stations in Birmingham, England.

-Kelly is the Director of Training and heads up our LA office.
+Kelly is the Director of Training, our In-House editor and heads up our LA office.